-In July 2014, the former Office of Sustainability underwent a reorganization, which divided the office into its operational components, now overseen by Facility Services, and its academic components now overseen by the Academic Sustainability Programs (ASP) Office.
-The ASP Office was newly developed during this reorganization and primarily oversees the priority programs, listed and summarized below, and reports on the progress of each program as well as the achievements of students who take part.
+In July 2014, the Office of Sustainability underwent a reorganization that divided the Office into its operational components, now overseen by Facility Services, and its academic components now overseen by the Academic Sustainability Programs (ASP) Office.
+The development of the ASP office was led by Kate Whalen, who continues to oversee the department while working collaboratively with Facility Services and the Office of Sustainability.

 Sustainable Future Program

 In January 2012, McMaster began the development of the Sustainable Future Program.
 The idea of creating an interdisciplinary course in sustainability was proposed out of the work undertaken by the Task Force on Sustainability within the Faculty of Engineering.
-Popular support for the idea led to the creation of a working group of cross-campus stakeholders from each of the various Faculties and administration.
+Support for the idea led to the creation of a working group of cross-campus stakeholders from each Faculty and administration.
 The goal for this group was to develop an interdisciplinary course that would engage students in learning about sustainability through experience, research, and community engagement.
-It was identified through the group’s early discussions, that what was trying to be accomplished in providing students with a solid understanding of sustainability, as well as opportunities for experiential education and student-direct learning, would take more than one stand alone course to achieve, and the group recommended that additional courses be developed if the initial course proved to be successful.
+During early discussions, the group recommended the creation of additional courses as enrollment and student demand warranted.

-As the first course of the Sustainable Future Program, Sustain 2A03: The Sustainable Future Project, was successfully implemented starting in January 2013.
+The first course of the Sustainable Future Program, SUSTAIN 2A03: The Sustainable Future Project, was delivered in January 2013.
 Open to students from all Faculties in second year and above, enrolment was limited to 100 students and distributed across all Faculties to encourage interdisciplinary learning.
-A total of 83 students enrolled in the first offering advanced sustainability through working on 38 sustainability projects in the inaugural course.
+A total of 83 students enrolled in the first offering and they advanced sustainability through working on 38 sustainability projects.
 Highlights of these projects include the organization of a cycling course at McMaster to promote safety and active transportation; the installation of a bike repair station on-campus; and an educational campaign to effectively raise awareness about sustainable meat consumption.

-Resulting from the substantial revisions involved at the course level when developing the full suite of courses within the Program, the course codes were changed from “AO” to “SO”, in line with University guidelines for course codes.
-Following this, a level-one course, Sustain 1S03: Introduction to Sustainability, was added to the Program and offered for the first time in September 2014.
+Resulting from the substantial revisions involved at the course level when developing the full suite of courses within the Program, the course codes were changed from “A0” to “S0”, in line with University guidelines for course codes.
+Following this, a level-one course, SUSTAIN 1S03: Introduction to Sustainability, was added to the Program and offered for the first time in September 2014.

-For more information on the Sustainable Future Program and the specific courses, please see click here.
+For more information on the Sustainable Future Program and the specific courses, please see click this webpage.

 Graduate/Undergraduate Collaboration in Experiential Learning (GUCEL) Program